aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 7. In the top right corner, you will see a section for Kinesis Firehose delivery streams.
 Click **Create delivery stream**.

-8. Give your stream a name.
-This lab will use the name _serverless-games-stream_.
+8. Give your stream the name _serverless-games-stream_.
+It is important you use this name because it is what you set as the envirornment variable when you configured the Lambda in the last step.

 9. Under Choose source, keep it the default as _Direct PUT or other sources_.